 These 1-hour Doolin boat tours depart multiple times daily.
 The Doolin cruises leave from the same pier as the Aran Island cruises (and utilize the same fleet of ferry boats).

-During the boat trips from Doolin, passengers can listen to the on-board commentary that provides interesting facts and information about the majestic Cliffs of Moher.
+During these boat trips from Doolin, passengers can listen to the on-board commentary that provides interesting facts and information about the majestic Cliffs of Moher.

 Tips for the Doolin Ferry Cliffs of Moher Tour

 On the Cliffs of Moher boat tour from Doolin, we recommend sitting on the starboard (right) side of the boat – as this offers the best viewing.
-Seating on the upper level is ideal for Doolin boat trips, but views from the open areas on the lower deck are good, as well.
+Seating on the upper level is ideal, but views from the open areas on the lower deck are good, as well.

-We highly recommend purchasing your Cliffs of Moher Boat Tour Doolin tickets in advance.
+We highly recommend purchasing your tickets in advance.
 It is one of the most popular activities in Doolin and seats fill up quickly (especially on sunny days!).
 Furthermore, travelers who are also taking the ferry to Aran Islands can buy both tickets at the same time to save some money.

 Doolin Village, Ireland is as pretty as a postcard.
 Brightly painted houses line the curving street that follows the babbling Aille River, while horses graze on a hillside pasture.
-The scene – found on Fisher Street, Doolin, Ireland – is picture-perfect and one of the top Doolin attractions.
+The scene – found on Fisher Street – is picture-perfect and one of the top Doolin attractions.

-Visitors stroll up and down Fisher Street, popping into Doolin shops, eating ice cream and stopping by the famed Gus O’Connor’s Pub for a pint of beer.
+Visitors stroll up and down the street, popping into shops, eating ice cream and stopping by the famed Gus O’Connor’s Pub for a pint of beer.

 More Shops in Doolin Village